 Master Observers were trained to attain and maintain a high level of inter-rater reliability (a/a+d>.85).
 For observers beginning a second year of participation and in each subsequent year, an additional training of four to five hours was required.

-Seven Master Observers returned to conduct observations, and one new Master Observer was recruited and trained, and participated in this cycle of program observations.
+Seven Master Observers returned to conduct observations, and two new Master Observers were recruited, trained, and completed observations in this cycle.

 Quality of After-School Programs

 Youth Program Quality Assessment (Youth PQA)